 - Quadriceps tendon

 - Medial head of gastrocnemius

 - Hamstring tendons

 High Tibial Osteotomy

-High tibial osteotmy is indicated in chronic PCL deficiency with joint changes.
+High tibial osteotomy is indicated in chronic PCL deficiency with joint changes.
 Medial wedge osteotomy to treat both varus malalignment and PCL deficiency.

-Increase in tibial slope during osteotmy also reduces the posterior sag of the tibia.
+Increase in tibial slope during osteotomy also reduces the posterior sag of the tibia.